What Happens After You're Hit By a Drunk Driver in Louisiana

 Within those time limits, certain steps help protect your rights and strengthen your case:

 • Get law enforcement involved immediately.
-A prompt police response increases the chance that impairment is documented through field sobriety tests, BAC testing, and detailed reports.
+A prompt police response increases the chance that impairment is documented through field sobriety tests, BAC testing, or other forms of chemical testing.

 • Seek medical care right away.
 Emergency treatment and follow-up visits create a clear medical record that ties your injuries to the crash, which insurers and courts rely on.

-• Preserve scene evidence.
+• Preserve evidence (if you can).
 Photos or videos of the vehicles, skid marks, debris fields, and surrounding area can be powerful proof of how the crash occurred.

 • Be cautious with insurer communications.
 You generally don’t have to give a recorded statement to the drunk driver’s insurer, and doing so without advice can harm your claim.